 Female sex workers (FSWs) living with HIV face significant challenges in accessing HIV care and treatment services and once started on antiretroviral treatment (ART), remaining in care and adhering to treatment.
 These challenges include difficulty in attending regular medical appointments because of time and cost constraints, providers’ stigmatizing attitudes, and poor service quality due to crowded ART clinics, long waiting times, and a lack of clinicians.

-Results will inform the Government of Tanzania, the National AIDS Control Programme, U. S. President’s Emergency Plan for AIDS Relief and other stakeholders about the effectiveness of ART delivery to FSWs at the community level and the value of HIV service integration.
+Results will inform the Government of Tanzania, the National AIDS Control Programme, U. S. President’s Emergency Plan for AIDS Relief and other stakeholders about the effectiveness of ART delivery to FSWs and their families at the community level and the value of HIV service integration.